Drinking This Many Coffees Every Day Is Officially Healthy

 Advertisement

-The strongest benefits were found in people who drank around three to four cups a day, who, according to one study, had a 17% reduced chance of death from all causes.
-Even those who drank up to seven cups still seemed to benefit from their caffeine habit, enjoying a 10% reduced chance.
+The strongest benefits were found in people who drank around three to four cups a day, who, according to one study, had a 17% reduced chance of death from all causes – but even those who drank up to seven cups still seemed to benefit from their caffeine habit, enjoying a 10% reduced chance.
 However, the benefits aren't universal, with women who are pregnant or who have a higher risk of suffering bone fractures advised against drinking too much coffee.

 While the research doesn't definitively prove that coffee brings the aforementioned benefits, as it was based on observational data, the scientists said the findings back up other recent studies and reviews of coffee's impact on the body.